SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-8.md

 ## Collecting Logs for the Palo Alto Networks 8 App

-This page has instructions for collecting logs for the Palo Alto Networks 8 App, as well as examples of field extraction rules, logs, and queries.
+This section has instructions for collecting logs for the Palo Alto Networks 8 App, as well as examples of field extraction rules, logs, and queries.

 ### Prerequisites